Cyfrin/Updraft/courses/full-stack-web3-development-crash-course/3-ts-tsender-ui/7-input-fields-ai/+page.md

 **Prompting Strategy for the Input Field:**

-1.  **State the Goal & Tech:** "I'm looking to make an input field react component with tsx."
+1.  **State the Goal & Tech:** "I'm looking to make an input field React component with tsx."
 2.  **Specify Props:** Define the necessary properties (props) the component should accept and their types/purpose:
     *   `label` (string): Text label displayed above the input.
     *   `placeholder` (string): Placeholder text inside the input.